MarinaPlanells/jsCurrencyFormat/README.md

 - [Ir a la versión española](https://github.com/MarinaPlanells/jsCurrencyFormat/blob/master/README_ES.md)
 - [Anar a la versió catalana](https://github.com/MarinaPlanells/jsCurrencyFormat/blob/master/README_CAT.md)

-jsCurrencyFormat is a plugin that converts content in HTML objects to it's currency format using the locale, and a Boolean to indicate if you wants to show currency or not.
+jsCurrencyFormat is a plugin that converts content in HTML objects to it's currency format using the locale, a Boolean to indicate if you wants to show currency or not and an Int for de number of decimals to show

-Default values are: `lang = 'es'` and `showCurrency = false`

 Right now the plugin supports formats to this country codes: